Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 An older woman rummaging in her closet.
 Created by author using Midjourney AI.

-Memory loss, poor judgment, and confusion contribute to rummaging and hoarding.
 Rummaging through familiar items can create a sense of safety and security.
-Confusion can lead to rummaging through another person’s belongings, which can be particularly frustrating for them.
+Confusion can lead to rummaging through another person’s belongings, which can be particularly frustrating for other people.

 To address rummaging and hoarding behaviors, try to determine what triggers the behavior and look at the consequences, if any.
+Look for patterns and carefully observe the person’s hiding places.
 The reason for rummaging and hoarding may not be clear to you but there may be a perfectly good reason why someone living with dementia is rummaging.

 The rummaging impulse might be satisfied by creating a rummaging room or a bag or drawer of items that the person can pick through.
 Rummaging through another person’s belongings can be prevented by installing locks on drawers and closets.
 Restricting all rummaging and hoarding can be frustrating for a person who enjoys these activities.